 - Batman, who is Crazy-Prepared is seldom dramatically unmasked.
 The plot contrives to stop those who would unmask him before it happens.
 Or he's wearing another mask under the first one so he remains masked even if he removes the cowl.
 This makes it much more dramatic on the rare occasions when the mask does come off — most memorably when he pulled it off himself to show Joe Chill, his parents' killer, who he really was.

 - Him not figuring the finer details about it this how Hugo Strange figured out his Secret Identity, by... pulling his mask off.

 - He's sometimes Crazy-Prepared enough to cover his upper face with paint or another mask in anticipation of being unmasked, so as to still conceal his identity.
 One time when Batman was trapped at gunpoint by Gotham Police and they ordered him to unmask himself.
 He did it... only to reveal a blond guy who is nothing like Bruce Wayne.

 - Sometimes in the animated series, he wears a mask over his cowl, so he can take the former off dramatically before kicking the bad guys' asses.

-- Somewhat recently in the comics, Batman fought the Red Hood to a standstill; during which RH managed to strip Bats of one glove and his utility belt before ripping his mask off.
+- Once, Batman fought the Red Hood to a standstill; during which RH managed to strip Bats of one glove and his utility belt before ripping his mask off.
 Stoically, Bruce made no attempt to cover his face.
 His secret was safe, however: The street they're fighting on was empty and the Red Hood, aka Jason Todd, already knew.

-- Grant Morrison's recent run on Batman and Robin spent twelve issues building up speculation around who mysterious masked man Oberon Sexton was, with many readers speculating that it might be Bruce Wayne himself.
+- In Grant Morrison's run on Batman and Robin spent twelve issues building up speculation around who mysterious masked man Oberon Sexton was, with many readers speculating that it might be Bruce Wayne himself.
 In a dramatic unmasking, he is revealed to be The Joker.